dpayne/vim_configs/README.md

 :PackerInstall
 ```

-Plugins are registered in `lua/plugins.lua`.
+Plugins are registered in [plugins.lua](lua/plugins.lua)

 ### CoC

 Install extensions with `:CocInstall <extension>`.

-Example of the ones used for this config.
+Here are the ones used for this config.

 ```
 :CocInstall coc-vimlsp coc-tsserver coc-sql coc-sh coc-rust-analyzer coc-pyright coc-phpls coc-json coc-java coc-go coc-fish coc-cmake coc-clangd